Svetagim/check/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 This is Memphis node.js SDK.
-It will allow you to connect to memphis server, create applications and facroties, publish and consume messages.
+It will allow you to connect to memphis server, create applications and facroties, produce and consume messages.
 <br/>
 And it will be <b>EASY</b>.
 We promise.